gds32571/gdsPendulum/README.md

   for many years and is starting to show wear in the timekeeping mechanism and the chimes.

-  I use an arduino with an electromagnet to influence the clock to maintain the correct time within less than a second relative to a Adafruit Ultimate GPS Breakout GPS..
+  I use an arduino with an electromagnet to influence the clock to maintain the correct time within less than a second relative to a Adafruit Ultimate GPS Breakout GPS.
 Typically, the clock drifts within a 100 millisecond range over weeks.

 Picture of clock